 - release the header compression protocol associated to the released RLC entity for the radio bearer.

-NOTE 1: The state variables which control the transmission and reception operation should not be reset, and the timers including t-Reordering and discardTimer keep running during PDCP entity reconfiguration procedure.
+NOTE 1: The state variables which control the transmission and reception operation should not be reset, and the timers including t-Reordering, discardTimer, and discardTimerForLowImportance keep running during PDCP entity reconfiguration procedure.

 NOTE 2: Before releasing the header compression protocol associated to the released RLC entity, how to handle all stored PDCP SDUs received from the released RLC entity is left up to UE implementation.